-Dijkstra’s algorithm is used for finding the shortest path between nodes in graph-like data structures.
-This is a classic algorithm question where interviewers test your understanding of how to implement an algorithm.
+Dijkstra’s algorithm is used for finding the shortest path between nodes with positive-edge weights in a graph.
+This is a classic algorithm question where interviewers test your understanding of how to implement an algorithm, and you’ll often see these for more senior software development roles.
+Dijkstra is an example: there are others like Bellman-Ford, Floyd-Warshall.
 You’ll want to study different algorithms and their implementations and practice those implementations in a variety of different manners.

 Linear search is a way to find a target value within a list—it checks each element in a list and sees if it matches a certain value.

 These questions are meant more for web development positions, especially on the freelance side, rather than harder whiteboard and algorithms questions typically seen in a software development interview.
 See these as more of an experiential set of questions versus the theory and algorithm-based questions listed above.

 Q1.
 What is the difference between blocking and non-blocking calls and its relationship with Node.js?
 Can you give an example of each?

 Most of the I/O methods in Node.js offer a synchronous and asynchronous method.
 An example of a forced synchronous file read would be fs.readFileSync as a method, while the fs.readFile method would be asynchronous.